mpryor/calorie-tracker-coding-challenge/README.md

 The data for the nutrition information may be sourced from wherever you want. (an embedded database, hard-coded, a text file, or an external API like MyFitnessPal for example)

-The API spec for this challenge is intentionally left vague, so that we can see how you design/implement an API to fulfil this requirements.
+The API spec for this challenge is intentionally left vague, so that we can see how you design/implement an API to fulfill this requirements.

 ## How the challenge will be graded.